montyr75/sight_word_helper/README.md

 Sight Word Helper
 ======

-A simple app that flashes sight words to help in learning to read, written with Polymer Dart.
+A simple app that flashes sight words to help in learning to read.